AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Method

 \subsection{Calibration Mechanism}

-The inherent complexity of images significantly influences the reconstruction losses~\cite{Complexity-3, Complexity-1, Complexity-2}.
-Images with homogeneous backgrounds and low texture complexity tend to exhibit minimal variations in double-reconstruction losses, while those with dynamic backgrounds and high-complexity textures demonstrate often lead to substantial loss fluctuations, refer to Appendix~\ref{app-5}.
-To mitigate this intrinsic complexity bias, we propose a homogeneity-aware loss calibration mechanism defined as:
+The inherent visual complexity of an image can significantly affect its reconstruction loss.
+Images with homogeneous backgrounds and low texture variation typically exhibit minimal differences in double-reconstruction losses.
+In contrast, images containing complex textures or dynamic backgrounds often lead to substantial fluctuations in these losses (error examples see Technical Appendix, Section 6).
+To address this intrinsic bias, we introduce a homogeneity-aware loss calibration mechanism, defined as:

 where \(P(i, j)\) denotes the co-occurrence probability of grayscale levels \(i\) and \(j\) at a specified orientation and offset.
-The parameter \(l\) represents the total number of grayscale levels (default value of 32 to ensure computational efficiency), and \(|i - j|\) indicates the absolute difference in intensity between the corresponding pixel pairs.
+The parameter \(\ell\) represents the total number of grayscale levels (default value of 32 to ensure computational efficiency), and \(|i - j|\) indicates the absolute difference in intensity between the corresponding pixel pairs.
 Based on this, the calibrated attribution signal is defined as follows:

-The calibrated metric \(t^{\prime}\) effectively mitigates the intrinsic complexity bias in attribution assessment, thereby enhancing the overall attribution accuracy.
-Detailed experimental results, refer to Section~\ref{Experiment-3}.
+The calibrated metric \(t^{\prime}\) effectively mitigates the intrinsic complexity bias in attribution assessment, thereby enhancing the overall attribution accuracy of AEDR.